r-lyeh-archived/fsm/README.md

 - FSM is tiny.
 Header-only.
 - FSM is cross-platform.
 - FSM is stand-alone.
 No dependencies.
-- FSM is MIT licensed.
+- FSM is BOOST licensed.

 ### API
 @todoc